How to look for records of... 1939 Register

 How can I view the records covered in this guide?

 1. What are these records?

-The 1939 Register, taken on 29 September 1939, provides a snapshot of the civilian population of England and Wales just after the outbreak of the Second World War.
-Details of around 40 million people were recorded in in more than 65,000 volumes (transcript books), now held in record series RG 101.
+The 1939 Register provides a snapshot of the civilian population of England and Wales just after the outbreak of the Second World War.

 While the 1939 Register is not a census, it is arranged along similar lines and includes similar, if less detailed, information.
-It does, however, show exact dates of birth, while census returns simply give a person’s age.
+It does, however, show exact dates of birth where census returns simply give a person’s age.

 These records do include the civilian populations of:

 These records do not include the civilian populations of: